telerik/winforms-docs/forms-and-dialogs/messagebox/getting-started.md

 slug: winforms/forms-and-dialogs/messagebox/getting-started
 tags: getting,started
 published: True
-position: 0
+position: 1
 ---

 # Getting Started

 ##

 The following tutorial will show you a simple usage of RadMessageBox

-1. Create a new Windows Application in Visual Studio
+1\.
+Create a new Windows Application in Visual Studio

-1. Drag and drop a RadButton on the form.
+2\.
+Drag and drop a RadButton on the form.

-1. Subscribe to the Click event of this RadButton.
+3\.
+Subscribe to the Click event of this RadButton.

-1.
+4\.
 Make sure that you import/use the following namespaces
-          	 #_[C#] Adding namespace_

 {{source=..\SamplesCS\Forms and Dialogs\MessageBox1.cs region=namespace}}
 {{source=..\SamplesVB\Forms and Dialogs\MessageBox1.vb region=namespace}}